m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 <details>
 <summary>
   At my high school, I specialized in web development.
-I learned HTML, CSS, Javascript, PHP, MSSQL as well as computer hardware.
+I learned HTML, CSS, Javascript, C#, PHP, MSSQL as well as computer hardware.
 </summary>

 Here, I met with web technologies.

 Before I enlisted in this beautiful school, I was trying to comprehend javascript and c# for the game development in Unity3D.
 I was hoping here to learn enough programming to build my dream games.
 But I had started to like making web applications as well.

-I developed more than 20 websites in my 3rd and 4th grades.
-Most of them are my classmates' and other class students' project homework.
-I earned a fair amount from each student :) I developed some websites in Adobe Flash (which is a deprecated technology now) but in most of them, I used HTML, CSS, and JS.
+I developed more than 20 websites for my classmates' and other class students' vocational homework projects in 3th and 4th grade.
+I earned a fair amount from each fellow :) I developed some of the websites in Adobe Flash (which is a deprecated technology now) but in most projects, I used HTML, CSS, and JS.

 #### Activities and societies